Lightstreamer/BananaDarts-adapter-java/README.md

 This project shows the Data Adapter and Metadata Adapters for the *Multiplayer Darts* and how they can be plugged into Lightstreamer Server.

-As example of a client using this adapter, you may refer to the [Multiplayer Darts - HTML (LeapJS, Three.js) Client](https://github.com/Lightstreamer/BananaDarts-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/BananaDarts).
+As an example of a client using this adapter, you may refer to the [Multiplayer Darts - HTML (LeapJS, Three.js) Client](https://github.com/Lightstreamer/BananaDarts-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/BananaDarts).

 <!-- END DESCRIPTION bananadarts-adapter-java -->